Antiracism and Anti-Oppression Policy

 Justice in the Workplace

-3. Mind Chicago takes microaggressions, oppression, racialized harm, and discrimination from clients seriously and has procedures to protect its employees.
-Mind Chicago will respond to each complaint thoughtfully and collaboratively.
-Responses may range from additional supervisory support to a leadership-initiated, ethical client termination process.
+Mind Chicago also takes instances of racism, discrimination, or oppressive behavior from clients seriously and maintains procedures to support and protect employees.
+Responses may include additional supervisory support escalating up to, when necessary, a leadership-initiated ethical client termination process.

 Amplifying People of color and marginalized voices